MatthewTe/all_airflow_data_pipeines/README.md

-# Trinidad and Tobago Data Analysis
+# All airflow data pipelines
-Containing all of the pipelines and applications for processing data for Trinidad and Tobago
+Containing all of the pipelines and libraries for running all of my data ingestion pipelines.